-Contrast that with the exhilarating exchange...
+Ponder the exhilarating exchange...

-- ...we might instead get if we challenge a scientist on a conclusion, and a lively uncovering of differing evidence and reasonings proceeds, leading to at least one, and maybe both, learning some valuable things. - And both likely approaching closer to the truth.
+- ...we might get if we challenge a scientist on a conclusion, and a lively uncovering of differing evidence and reasonings proceeds, leading to at least one, or both, learning some valuable things, and changing their conclusions. - And both likely approaching closer to the truth.